Make someones day and send flowers by post.

-Do you know a friend or family member who’s a gardener?
-If so, consider making at least some holiday garden gifts this season.
-Making gifts yourself is a good way to slow down during the hectic holiday, to have some quality time if making them with others (especially with children), and often to save some money.
-These ideas are in addition to the usual holiday trimmings such as evergreen roping, swags, and arrangements with berries and other natural materials.
+Making gifts yourself is a good way to slow down during the hectic holiday, to have some quality time with others (especially with children), and a way to save some money.
+These ideas are in addition to the usual holiday trimmings like evergreen roping, swags, and arrangements with berries and other natural materials.

 Make A Grapevine Wreath

-Although many decorate evergreen wreaths for the holidays, consider decorating a grapevine wreath with natural materials for the rest of winter.
+Although many decorate evergreen wreaths for the holidays, consider decorating a grapevine wreath with natural materials for winter decoration.
 You can either collect grapevines and make the base wreath, or buy one at a florist or craft store.
-Then collect cones which can be sprayed with glue and rolled in glitter, or spray paint seed pods as from milkweed.
-If collecting cones, rather than buying them, make sure they are dried and open first.
-Hop Vines and Virginia Creeper are a couple other vines that make good wreaths either by themselves or to serve as bases.
+Then collect pine cones and spray them with glue and roll in glitter, or spray paint seed pods like those from a milkweed plant.
+When collecting pine cones (rather than buying them), make sure they are dried and open first.
+Hop Vines and Virginia Creeper vines also make good wreaths either by themselves or to serve as bases.

-If using dried flower clusters, as from some wildflowers, spray first with a shellac to help hold them intact, and then spray paint or use naturally.
-Some dried berries may be added, but make sure that they aren’t poisonous if children are around.
+If you’re using dried flower clusters, like those from wildflowers, first spray them with a shellac to help keep them intact.
+Then use spray paint for color or use them as-is.
+Some dried berries may be added, but make sure that they aren’t poisonous in case children or pets are present.
 Hydrangeas are common shrubs in many landscapes, and their dried flowers can be used in many creative ways.

 Decorate Flower Pots